 What we don’t: Not as warm as the L.L.
 Bean Buckskin Chopper.

 We like what Marmot has done with their Basic Work Glove.
 Appearance-wise, it’s a standard leather model that is durable, dexterous, and a good match for daily use, chopping wood, or trail maintenance.
-But on the inside, Marmot added a soft brushed tricot lining that provides warmth, moisture wicking, and comfort.
+On the inside, Marmot added a soft brushed tricot lining that provides warmth, moisture wicking, and comfort.
 For winter or shoulder season outdoor work, this glove should get the job done.
 But the Basic Work Glove has more uses than that—we know many skiers and ice climbers who opt for this (or similar) design as an affordable alternative to the more technical models.

 See the Marmot Basic Work Glove